Aerolab/frontend-developer-coding-challenge/README.md

 > This is a **pair-programming session**, not a solo exam.
 Think out loud, ask questions, push back on ideas — that's the point.

 - ⏱ **Duration:** ~60–90 minutes of building, plus time to chat about the result.
-- 🤖 **AI is welcome and encouraged.** Bring whatever AI tooling you already use day-to-day (Cursor, Claude Code, Copilot, ChatGPT, etc.).
-We want to see how you actually work in 2026.
+- 🤖 **AI is welcome and encouraged.** Bring whatever tooling you already use day-to-day (Cursor, Claude Code, Copilot, ChatGPT, etc.).
+We want to see how you actually work today.
 - 💻 **You'll share your screen** and drive the keyboard.
 We'll be there to discuss tradeoffs, unblock you, and explore the problem together.
-- 🎯 **Scope > polish.** Aim for a working, opinionated MVP.
-Anything you don't get to we can talk through verbally.
+- 🎯 **Scope over polish.** Aim for a working, opinionated slice of the product rather than a partially built complete one.

 ## Design resources